095056/Luis/Mirrors.md

 ## Primary host

 A default Termux packages repository and content seeder for available mirrors.
-Consider using mirrors rather this one or use `pkg` wrapper instead of `apt`, it will automatically choose appropriate host.
+This host is not behind any CDN, so please use mirrors or `pkg` which will automatically select appropriate host for you.

 |Repository|sources.list entry                                               |
 |:---------|:----------------------------------------------------------------|